Village deities of South India: Placement

 The place and way in which a deity is represented is symbolic of their role in society.
 The placement of the deity is also a reflection of the influence it is believed to have on the people.
-Those deities which are considered "purest" or most beneficial are usually given shrines in the centre of the village.
-In places where Agraharams exist, the "purest" gods are forms of Shiva and Vishnu and are found in that neighbourhood, formerly considered the "purest" part of the village.
 The more beneficial village goddesses are to be found in the main village, called the ur in Tamil and Telugu, in various locations.
 The more malevolent deities are usually given more space on the village outskirts, nearer to settlements variously known as keri, palli or cheri in Kannada, Telugu and Tamil respectively.
 These locations are reserved for the lowest castes, mainly Dalits, but also communities like washermen and barbers.
 These fierce deities are avoided as much as possible, and their placement is characteristic of traditional views of who was most "orderly."
 However, there are some exceptions.
 In Tamil Nadu, the guardian god is given a space along the village boundaries to protect them from harm although he himself is not seen as harmful.

 The shrines themselves vary by deity and region.
 For Tamils, Ayyanar is represented in an open space to better fulfill his duty.
 However there the goddess is given her own temple similar in form, and sometimes size, to a Vedic temple.
 In other regions, however, the goddess (since gods are less venerated in these areas) may be given a shrine at the edge of the village, although it is common to find the shrine next to a tree or a snake-hole.
 In Telugu regions, the deity sometimes has no permanent shrine, but a temporary pandal.
 Some goddesses wish to be in the open space to feel the same hardships as their devotees.
 Yet there is no distinction between the dwelling-place of the deity and the deity: the dwelling-place itself is a form of the deity.